 Here, you can also see the Church of Santa Maria della Pietà (or della Visitazionee).
 It has a statue of composer Antonio Vivaldi who had a special connection to this place.
 Sometimes, there are also concerts here and you can listen to the Four Seasons by Vivaldi.

 TIP: One of the most iconic hotels of Venice – Hotel Danieli – is also located here, on Riva degli Schiavoni.
-If your budget allows a stay at one of these luxury hotels – it’s an ultimate Venice experience!
+If your budget allows a stay at one of these luxury hotels – it’s the ultimate Venice experience!

 10. Explore Venice’s Narrow Streets & Canals on Foot